App switching - Guides & Tools - Criipto Verify Documentation

 Danish MitID

-You must (still) use a either a Custom Tab (on Android) or an ASWebAuthenticationSession (on iOS) to run the login flow in your app, but an app-switch button will show up in the MitID Core Client, allowing the user to launch the MitID app from the browser.
+You must (still) use a either a Custom Tab (on Android) or an ASWebAuthenticationSession (on iOS) to run the login flow in your app.

-Once the flow completes, the MitID app will perform an app-switch back to your app, which makes the Custom Tab / ASWebAuthenticationSession resume its operation, thus completing the login process by issuing an OAuth2 formatted response to your native app.
+Once the flow completes, the MitID app will perform an app-switch back to your app, which makes the Custom Tab / ASWebAuthenticationSession resume its operation.
+This initial resuming of your app will not include any OAuth2 parameters, however in resuming your app the MitID login request will continue in the web component, completing the login process which will issue an OAuth2 formatted response.

 Android notes